Ashok0/EnderalVREssentials/README.md

 3. Open skyrimvr.ini and add this text somewhere under the [VR] section: fVrScale=72 (Tweaks world scale for VR; Typical values are between 72-78)
 4. Open skyrimvr.ini and add this text somewhere under the [VRUI] section: fHUDCompassScale=0.5000 (Decrease compass size)
 5. Open skyrimvr.ini and add this text somewhere under the [VRUI] section: bPlayVRMeleeWorldImpactSounds=0 (Disable impact sounds; Set to "1" if you like the effect.)
-6. Open skyrimvr.ini and add this text somewhere under the [VRWand] section: fBowHoldOffsetY=-6.6 (Tweaks bows for VR)
-7. Open skyrimvr.ini and add this text somewhere under the [VRUI] section to decrease rollover text size:
+6. Open skyrimvr.ini and add this text somewhere under the [VRUI] section to decrease rollover text size:

          fActivateRolloverSecondaryScale=10
          fActivateRolloverSecondaryZ=0